Spine of woman crouched in front of laptop achieves Golden Ratio - The Beaverton

 “Here I was thinking that today was gonna turn out just like any other day!” enthused the 29 year-old woman.
 “And while I must confess that I am suffering from unimaginable pain… the art that has sprung from my body must be preserved and protected.”

 Reports indicate that Kuchis has drastically upped her screen time to 16 hours a day in order to achieve the aesthetically-pleasing geometric representation of the Golden Ratio.
-Her roommates commend her tireless dedication as they have observed her transitioning seamlessly between using her laptop for to using her laptop for pleasure.
+Her roommates commend her tireless dedication as they have observed her transitioning seamlessly between using her laptop for work to using her laptop for pleasure.

 “I was on a mission to defy the beauty standards imposed on women,” Kuchis said defiantly, sinking down further into her office chair.
 “I no longer obsess over trivialities such as my weight, instead I have gained the confidence to fixate exclusively on the hunch of my upper-back.
 I no longer define myself by my astrological sign – Aquarius by the way – instead I am wholly characterized by an irrational number!”